lsu-ddem/pathways-site/content/2_Graphics/2_PaintApp/2_Lesson_2/index.md

 ---
-title: Nested Conditionals for Complex Boundary Measurement
+title: Nested Conditionals & Complex Boundary Measurement
 weight: '2'
 ---
 In our last lesson, you may have noticed that our conditional tests looked a little repetitive.
-When measuring the boundaries of shapes that have multiple boundaries on the same X or Y coordinate, we can save ourselves the hassle of repeating portions of a test by using Nested Conditionals.
+When measuring shapes that have multiple boundaries on the same X or Y coordinate, we can save ourselves the hassle of repeating portions of a test by using Nested Conditionals.
 Lets take a look at a diagram demonstrating the logic of a Nested Conditional to refresh our memories from Unit 1:

 {{<mermaid align="center">}}
 graph TD